kekse1/count.php/README.md

 it'll count invisible this way. :)~

 ### Hide mode
-By setting `hide` to true or a string, this string will be shown instead of the real count value.
+By setting `hide` to true, an integer or a string, the string will be shown instead of the real count value.
 This feature is there for private couting, without letting the users known how much visitors you already had.

+`true` is for a random value in the maximum range (see `getrandmax()`), an integer limits this value to a maximum.

 Beware: if you _really_ want to hide these values, please create the `.htaccess` w/ `Deny from all` in your `path` directory!

-> **Note**
-> If `hide` is `true` (instead of a string), ouput will be a random integer. :]~
-> And if it's a positive **integer**, it defines the maximum, random hide value.

 ### Test mode
 With `?test` there will nothing be counted, and the output (can also be combined with `?draw`) will be